coderade/coderade.io-blog/content/post/es6/arrow-functions.md

 date = "2017-09-14T21:44:08+02:00"
 tags = []
 title = "ES6 Arrow Functions"
-description = "Arrow functions are another notable addition that came with ES5ajd are available here in ES2016."
+description = "Arrow functions are another notable addition that came with ES5 and are available here in ES2016."
 +++

 Arrow functions are another notable addition that came with ES5 and are available here in ES2016.